 Sabrina M. Punia-Ly

-She advises a broad range of health care clients, including medical staffs, hospitals, health systems, long-term care facilities, medical groups, and durable medical equipment suppliers in litigation, regulatory, operational, and medico-legal matters.
+Sabrina counsels and advises a broad range of health care clients, including medical staffs, hospitals, health systems, medical groups, and other entities in litigation, regulatory, operational, and medico-legal matters.

 Prior to joining Arent Fox, Sabrina was a Trial Associate in the Orange County office of an international law firm.
 While in law school, she served as the Co-Editor-in-Chief and Articles Editor of UCLA’s Women’s Law Journal, externed at Children's Hospital Los Angeles and volunteered at the Right to Health Clinic.

-Sabrina is a Board Member for the Orange County Asian American Bar Association.
-She serves as the Sub-Committee Chair for the Mass Torts Committee for the National Asian Pacific American Bar Association.
+Sabrina serves as a Board Member for the Orange County Asian American Bar Association and is a member of the Pipeline and Covid-19 Task Force Committees.
+She serves as the Co-Chair of the Health Law Committee for the National Asian Pacific American Bar Association.
 She is also a member of the Los Angeles County Bar Association, Health Care Law Section.

 Publications, Presentations & Recognitions